 Surprisingly, this is one of the most incredible non-touristy places in Turkey on the coast.
-Amasra has a truly authentic feel to it, and despite its small size, it really is a fantastic place to visit.
+Amasra has a truly authentic feel, and despite its small size, it is a fantastic place to visit.
 There are several beaches and plenty of walking opportunities around the coastline.
 You can go on a boat trip or head to Amastra Museum and learn more about the local area.

 A must-do is to head to a traditional Turkish restaurant and enjoy some fantastic cuisine.
 The seafood around here is divine and very fresh.

 Izmir is a bustling and well-visited city, but Alacati remains a hidden gem.
-This city suburb has a genuinely charming and authentic feel to it, full of traditional houses with colorful doors and old mills that used to work hardback in the day.
-If you love food and wine, this is also a place to head for you, as it’s packed with small restaurants and cafes that have some of the best food you will have ever eaten in your life.
+This city suburb has a genuinely charming and authentic feel to it, full of traditional houses with colorful doors and old mills that used to work hard back in the day.
+If you love food and wine, this is also a place to head for you, as it’s packed with small restaurants and cafes with some of the best food you have ever eaten.

 Head to the beach to cool down in the summer sun and check out how clear the water is.
 It’s also a place where there seems to be a constant breeze, which makes it an excellent spot for watching professional windsurfers and kite surfers – you can even try it for yourself!

-Alacati is easy to reach from Izmir (around 1 hour depending on traffic), and you’ll also find tours that take you there for the day.
+Why not stay for a few days to soak up the chilled-out atmosphere?
+Alacati is easy to reach from Izmir (around 1 hour, depending on traffic), and you’ll also find tours that take you there for the day.
 If you’re looking for less-known Turkey cities to visit, this is a fantastic option.
-Why not stay for a couple of days to really soak up the chilled-out atmosphere?

 A visit to the ancient Gobekli Tepe temple in Urfa is necessary for anyone visiting Sanliurfa or surrounding areas.